Portrayals of God in popular media: Casting and acting the role of God

 The role of God is a difficult one to play, and also a difficult one to cast.
 The casting of Alanis Morissette as God in Dogma was influenced by the singer's own public dialogue with her faith, as expressed in her songs.
 Ella Shohat observes that God is a "rare challenge" for actors, raising the questions of how a method actor could possibly prepare for the part, and what possible personal feelings or experiences an actor could draw upon to portray a character that is omniscient, omnipotent, and the creator of the universe.

-God has largely been cast as white and male, Morgan Freeman, Morissette, Ken Jeong and Jamie Foxx being exceptions to this, that line up alongside William Keighley's 1936 film The Green Pastures, where all characters, including God, are played by African American actors (Rex Ingram in the case of what the movie calls "De Lawd").
-The opening prologue of that film included what amounted to a disclaimer to make the movie palatable to the white audiences in the United States of the time, asserting that:
+God has largely been cast as white and male, Morgan Freeman, Alanis Morissette, Ken Jeong and Jamie Foxx being exceptions to this, that line up alongside William Keighley's 1936 film The Green Pastures, where all characters, including God, are played by African American actors (Rex Ingram in the case of what the film calls "De Lawd").
+The opening prologue of that film included what amounted to a disclaimer to make the film palatable to the white audiences in the United States of the time, asserting that:

 God appears in many forms to those who believe in him.
 Thousands of Negroes in the Deep South visualize God and Heaven in terms of people and things they know in their everyday life.
 The Green Pastures is an attempt to portray that humble, reverent conception.